liamfiddler/eleventy-plugin-transformdom/readme.md

 };
 ```

 ☝️ The example above shows a _Transform Item_ that finds all the images in your HTML and adds `loading="lazy"` to the markup.
-Read on learn how to customise your own transforms.
+Read on to learn how to customise your own transforms.

 ### Write your _Transform Items_